 The Need for Reform

-Japan’s power market is in urgent need of reform to lower electricity prices, currently the highest in the developed world.
+Japan’s power market is in urgent need of further reform to lower electricity prices, currently the highest in the developed world.
 Recently the government has begun to recognize problems in the electric power industry, and the need for reform.
 However, reform measures to date have been disappointing.
 Below we outline the underlying causes of these problems, and identify the fundamental structural problems that inhibit competition.

 Existing Problems